cjporteo/chess-AI/README.md

 	 - random crashes on piece capture
 	 - highly questionable moves made by ``computer4``
 	 - segmentation faults
-   - compilation new executable using ``make run`` results in games that crash on the first move.
-This likely stems from imcompatibility with current updated versions of the OS; ``./chess`` still works, though.
+   - compiling new executable using ``make run`` results in games that crash on the first move.
+This likely stems from incompatibility with current updated versions of the OS; ``./chess`` still works, though
 - ``game computer4 compter4`` is probably the highlight of this engine.
 Ever wondered what a chess game would look like between Garry Kasparov and Bobby Fischer if both were inebriated to the brink of unconsciousness? ``computer4`` vs. ``computer4`` will likely put this curiosity to rest.